XRPLF/rippled/BUILDING.md

 conan profile update settings.compiler.arch=x86_64 default
 ```

-Windows developers using Visual Studio 2022 will need to supply their own
+Visual Studio 2022 is not yet supported.
-installation of [Boost][].
-This is because rippled is not compatible with Boost versions 1.78 or 1.79,
+This is because rippled is not compatible with [Boost][] versions 1.78 or 1.79,
 but Conan cannot build Boost versions released earlier than them with VS 2022.
-You can either remove the `boost` requirement from the `requires` attribute in
-[`conanfile.py`](./conanfile.py) _before_ you run `conan install`,
-or you can remove the modules Conan installs at `build/generators/Boost*` under
-your build directory _after_ you run `conan install`.
-Then when configuring CMake, you need to pass a `BOOST_ROOT` variable pointing
-to your Boost installation.
-If you want to build Boost 1.77 with VS 2022, then you will need to [patch][4]
-it first.
+We expect that rippled will be compatible with Boost 1.80, which should be
+released in August 2022.
+Until then, we advise Windows developers to use Visual Studio 2019.

 [Boost]: https://www.boost.org/